Indiana 100% P&T Playbook

 • Marriage certificate and each child's birth or adoption record.

-• Current county auditor forms or county filing instructions for property tax.
+• Current county auditor forms or county filing instructions for property tax, including any HEA 1210 transition guidance.

-• ScholarTrack records, FAFSA confirmations, and school award letters for each student.
+• ScholarTrack records, FAFSA confirmations, school award letters, and school cost-of-attendance breakdowns for each student.

-• CHAMPVA and DEA confirmation documents once each dependent is approved.
+• CHAMPVA and DEA confirmation documents once each dependent is approved, plus any monthly school-payment verification records.

 Do not rely on memory.
 The family stack breaks when one program still shows a child, a spouse, or a rating status differently than the others.
 Keep a paper trail.